hyphanet/website/README.md

 - All content has been migrated
 - Everything is translatable using gettext

-Todo:
-- Get background image licensed (I'm in contact with the person who made it).
-- Investigate license of the animations css lib (created issue on github)
-- Add translations (currently there are only a few sentences translated into Dutch, for testing)

 ## FAQ ##

 *What static site generator does this use?* None, it uses it's own 30 line Python script.